gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 Create custom order forms which increase your conversion rate!

 == Changelog ==

+= 1.9.74 / 03.04.2019 =
+ * Fix for CSS
+ * Fix of importing hyperlinks from MS Excel and Google Spreadsheet
+ * Fix of excluding rows / columns from diagrams range.
+Add ability to set excluding rows / columns by rows / columns indexes
+ * Fix of applying of default sorting
+ * Added display variation attributes
+ * Added strip, hover and highlighting for custom styles
+ * Added select attribute for woo-tables
+ * Added the ability to trigger import from external code
+ * Minor issues fix

+= 1.9.73 / 15.03.2019 =
+ * Custom styles lables fix
+ * IE table loading bug fix
+ * Minor issues fix

 = 1.9.72 / 13.03.2019 =
  * For Woo-addon added export in Excell, fixed export in PDF and fixed export self-hosted images for all tables